thejsj/caltrain-api/README.md

 ## Tech

-Built on top of Node.js and RethinDB.
+Built on top of Node.js and RethinkDB.